|Color:||Orange, Turquoise, Violet|

 Made in Redmond Oregon, USA

 We are currently SOLD OUT of RamLocks.
-We will have a few colors on hand in a couple weeks but will be out of stock until our second production batch is completed.
 Keep checking back to see when they're available.
 Last updated 3/26/15.

 - Love it!Review by Andrew

 I love this weblock.
 I can softpoint either by threading my green spanset through the diverter hole, soft shackles, or with the bGebz knot.
 Doubling up a dyneema sling and attaching it to a bomber steel shackle, biner or quicklink also works great.
 Rigging opportunities abound!

 Pretensioning can be a challenge, and you definitely can't get it tight during pretensioning.
 I also really don't like the method presented on the video.
 If you do it as presented on the video it is really easy to pinch your fingers between the webbing and the side "plates".

 A better way to pretension (without a linegrip) is to:

 1. Hold the ramlock and the webbing tail in one hand.

 2. With the other hand, push the walking webbing into the front so it creates a loose loop on the backside of the diverter.